-Lydec will provide the client with the metering equipment and the client will be able to sign a supply contract.
+provide the client with the metering equipment and the client will be able to sign a supply contract.

-Turn-on of electricity is done only upon signing of a supply contract and submission of a completion certificate of the building.
+Turn-on of electricity is done only upon signing of a supply contract and submission of a

-➡Takes place simultaneously with previous procedure.
+茸Takes place simultaneously with previous procedure.